What to Do?

 c.
 You may have calling hours then graveside service.

 3. Cremation is the most versatile and inexpensive method of disposition.
-This is due to the fact that it requires less merchandise and service by the funeral home.
-One may bring the cremated remains to anyplace necessary for services, again eliminating the need for service of the funeral director.
-There is a 48 hr waiting period between time of death and when cremation can occur.
+This is due to the fact that it requires less merchandise and time by the funeral home.
+One may bring the cremated remains to any place necessary for services, There is a 48 hr waiting period between time of death and when cremation can occur.

 Some families choose to use the funeral director for their service in the event they want the service to be organized by a professional.
-Options with cremation are endless but we can mention a few:
+Options with cremation are endless and can be discussed with your funeral professional

 a.
-Traditional cremation - you may purchase a casket or rent a casket from your funeral home for calling hours and then a funeral service.
+Traditional cremation - you may purchase a casket specifically designed for cremation from your funeral home for calling hours and then a funeral service.

 c.
 Cremation with a memorial service held at a time and place chosen by the family.